-The results of the item analyses are comparable to the 2014 results in the overall quality of the operational pool.
-Difficulty range and item discrimination were comparable in 2015 to that observed in 2014.
-Note that pretest statistics may change as they are operationalised and re-analysed based on much larger samples.
+The results of the item analyses are comparable to the 2015 results in the overall quality of the operational pool.
+Difficulty range and item discrimination were comparable in 2016 to that observed in 2015.
+Note that pretest statistics may change as they become operational and are re-analysed based on much larger samples.